GianBruschini/GetHome/README.md

 * Google maps (google play services maps)

 # Future updates
 * Firebase ML kit, for labeling detection
+* Dependency Injection, using Hilt for a better test
+* Testing

 # Some screenshots of the app